 We are distressed and saddened to see the pain of racial injustice in our country … Our mission is rooted in civic and social responsibility and we stand with those who seek a more just society.

 An innovator leader in the Health Disparity cause

 How does Allergy & Asthma Network address health disparities?

 Allergy & Asthma Network is committed to ending racial, ethnic and socioeconomic health disparities so everyone who lives with asthma, allergies and other respiratory conditions has the opportunity to achieve their full health potential.
 We do this through our four central mission areas: outreach, education, advocacy and research.

-We raise awareness by sharing information, research studies, webinars, infographics and patient stories on our website and social media platforms and in our e-newsletter and print publications.
-We have hosted webinars addressing the impact of COVID-19, asthma and food allergies on African Americans, Hispanic/Latinos and Native Americans.
+We share news, information, research, infographics and patient stories on our media platforms.
+These include our website, social media, e-newsletter and print publications.
+We host webinars on the impact of COVID-19, asthma and allergies on African Americans, Hispanic/Latinos and Native Americans.

-We support the passage of bills that create greater access to quality healthcare and innovative treatments for people with asthma and allergies, along with providing a safe environment for all to live, work and play.
-This includes legislation authorizing schools and public entities to stock albuterol inhalers and epinephrine auto-injectors, decreasing harmful air pollution, and ensuring access to safe, affordable medications.
+We support the passage of bills that create greater access to quality healthcare for all.
+We advocate for innovative treatments and a safe environment to live, work and play.
+We work with federal, state and local officials to pass legislation.
+Our recent successes include stock albuterol and epinephrine in schools and public places.
+We also work to reduce harmful air pollution and ensure access to safe, affordable medications.